The geometry of jamming algorithms in the random Lorentz gas: CALLiPSO and the RLG

 \section{CALLiPSO and the RLG}

-The definition of Delaunay basin in Eq.~\eqref{eq:DelB} can be recast in a computationally powerful -- albeit non-local VA -- algorithm.
+The definition of Delaunay basins \comment{in Eq.~\ref{eq:DelB}} can be recast in a computationally powerful -- albeit non-local VA -- algorithm.
 In this scheme, the initial tracer position is first mapped to the circumcenter of the DS to which it belongs.
 That DS is either stable (i.e. an IS) or not.
-In the unstable case, the procedure is iterated until a stable DS is reached \cite{foot5}.
-Each step is a \textit{linear optimization} (LO) problem, and the resulting algorithm in jamming of multi-particle systems has been called CALiPPSO (for chain of approximate linear programming for packing spherical objects)~\cite{artiaco2022}.
+In the unstable case, the procedure is iterated until a stable DS is reached.
+(The computational complexity of the linear optimization algorithm arises not from evaluating the circumcenter, but from identifying which DS contains the point.)
+Each step is a linear optimization (LO) problem, and the resulting algorithm in jamming of multi-particle systems has been called CALiPPSO (for chain of approximate linear programming for packing spherical objects)~\cite{artiaco2022}.